Birger, King of Sweden: Background

 Birger Magnusson was the son of King Magnus Ladulås and Helvig of Holstein.
-In order to secure the succession, King Magnus had Birger hailed king of Sweden when he was four years old.
+In order to secure the succession, King Magnus had Birger hailed as king of Sweden when he was four years old.
 In 1275, Magnus had led a rebellion against his elder brother, King Valdemar, and ousted him from the throne.
 Before his death, Magnus ordered his kinsman, Torkel Knutsson, the Constable of the Realm, to be Birger's guardian.
 In 1302, Birger was crowned at Söderköping after marrying Martha of Denmark, the daughter of King Eric V of Denmark.

 Reign

 Birger was only ten years old when his father died, at which time Torkel Knutsson was the most influential statesman in Sweden.
 In 1293, Torkel Knutsson led the Swedes to a victory which won a part of western Karelia.
 This expedition has traditionally been dubbed as the Third Swedish Crusade.
 When Torkel Knutsson returned from leading the crusade in Finland, a feud had developed between the brothers.
 Torkel Knutsson supported King Birger.

 Birger came of age when there was a conflict within the Church of Sweden over interpretation of the Privileges of 1280, which had been the cost of the support of the Church for his father's usurpation.
 The king's brothers, dukes Erik and Valdemar, took advantage of this conflict.
 Duke Erik tried to establish an independent kingdom around Bohuslän, which he had received as part of his marriage to the Norwegian princess Ingeborg, and Halland at the boundary between Sweden, Norway and Denmark.
 A civil war broke out, but by 1306 emotions had cooled to the point where the dukes acknowledged Birger's son, Magnus, as the successor to the throne.
 Torkel Knutsson, who was Duke Valdemar's father-in-law, was executed in 1306 as a token of reconciliation between King Birger and his brothers.
 The same year, in an event known as the Håtuna games (Håtunaleken), Birger was taken captive by his brothers on the Håtuna royal estate in Uppland and taken as prisoner to Nyköping Castle (Nyköpingshus).